FlipsideCrypto/ethereum-models/models/doc_descriptions/blocks/eth_blocks_hash.md

 {% docs eth_blocks_hash %}

-The hash of the block header for a given block.
+[BETA TABLE] - The hash of the block header for a given block.

 {% enddocs %}